 Where to Eat and Drink on Catalina Island

 Descanso Beach Club

-I mentioned Descanso Beach Club earlier on this list of things to do in Catalina Island, but felt it should get another mention here.
+I mentioned Descanso Beach Club earlier, but felt it should get another mention here.
 You can’t go wrong with delicious food and drinks right on the beach!
 Even if you don’t want to hang out on the chaise loungers or a cabana, it’s still an awesome spot to stop for lunch.

 We ordered the poke bowl and ceviche and both were super fresh and tasty.
 You must also grab a fruity cocktail here – try a buffalo milk, the official drink of the island!
 It almost tastes like a boozy banana milkshake.